SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Check_Antivirus_DLLs.md

 - Impact: Operation of the DataMiner System might be affected by the antivirus software.
 - Corrective action: Please configure the antivirus software to exclude DataMiner processes (sl*.exe).

+> [!NOTE]
-Note: Since some antiviruses inject themselves into the DataMiner processes, it may be necessary to restart DataMiner to resolve this error.
+> As some antivirus software injects itself into the DataMiner processes, it may be necessary to also restart DataMiner to resolve this error.

 ## List of DLLs being checked